haoran9/Floodcalculator/README.md

 # Floodcalculator

-A flood risk evaluation with building attributes
+A flood risk evaluation with building attributes.
+This a Data science insight project in May 2020.

 Why elevation is so important with flooding risk?
 Only elevated buildings stand after hurricane and flooding from Mexico beach in 2018.